High Risk →

 START HERE for unfamiliar codebases.
 Shows project type, architecture, framework detection, quality tools, CI, directory map.
 Use include filter for specific sections.

-Part of the Token Pilot MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the Token Pilot server.

 AI agents invoke project_overview to trigger processes or run actions in Token Pilot.
 Execute operations can have side effects beyond the immediate call -- triggering builds, sending notifications, or starting workflows.
 Rate limits and argument validation are essential to prevent runaway execution.

 project_overview can trigger processes with real-world consequences.
 An uncontrolled agent might start dozens of builds, send mass notifications, or kick off expensive compute jobs.
-Intercept enforces rate limits and validates arguments to keep execution within safe bounds.
+PolicyLayer enforces rate limits and validates arguments to keep execution within safe bounds.

 Execute tools trigger processes.
 Rate-limit and validate arguments to prevent unintended side effects.